garethjmsaunders/digital-code-style-guide/css/03-comments.md

     @version: 12 2011-10-26

+####@author
+Use this tag to define an author for an element.
+It can either be only the authors' name, or append a connection in <> brackets.
+Example:

+    @author Gareth J M Saunders <gjms1@st-andrews.ac.uk>

+The following connections are recognized: URL (http://example.com), email (hello@example.com), Twitter handle (@example) The tag can be used multiple times.

+####@copyright
+This tag is used to apply copyright information to the CSS document.
+It can be used on the project definition block.
+Example:

+    @copyright Copyright (c) 2015 University of St Andrews

+####@license
+This displays a hyperlink to a url for a license.
+Can be used in the project definition block.
+It is made of two parts: the URL and a title, separated by comma.
+Example:

+    @license http://opensource.org/licenses/gpl-license.php, GNU Public License

 ####@since
 Can be used on modules and elements to show in which revision they have been implemented.
 Example:

-    @since 3
+    @since 3.0

 ####@deprecated
 This indicates that the following element is, or will be deprecated in the future.
 Define a upcoming version number to indicate that the element will be deprecated then.
 Example:

-    @deprecated 18
+    @deprecated 18.0

 Alternatively any string can be placed as well:

     @deprecated Will be used no more since 2011-11-13

 ####@example
 Can be used on the project, modules and elements to link to a real world example where the styles are used.
 Example:

     @example http://example.com/contact.html

 ####@TODO
 The TODO marker indicates if something has to be done on either projects, modules or elements.